 In this chapter, the applicable confidentiality rules of German official statistics are documented in detail.
-They are not only valid for results based on the original variables but also for results based on self-generated variables.
-Not every rule is applicable for every statistic.
-The insert page shows the rules that are to be used for a given statistic.
+They are valid for results based on original variables as well as self-generated variables.
+However, not every rule is applicable for every statistic.
+The insert page shows the rules that are to be used for a given statistic